Creaperhunter/Creaperhunter/README.md

 - 👋 Hi, I’m @Creaperhunter
-- 👀 I’m interested in Batch and Lua
+- 👀 I’m interested in Batch and Lua (Roblox)
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on None
-- 📫 How to reach me ...
+- 📫 How to reach me On Discord: Creaperhunter#0001

 <!---
 Creaperhunter/Creaperhunter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.